 Returning in a weakened state from living ‘without’ gravity, astronauts sometimes need a few days to relearn how to stand up and walk after their bodies have become accustomed to floating around effortlessly.
 Standing up and balancing can be difficult because gravity affects how the fluids in our bodies behave.

-Thomas will return to ESA’s astronaut centre in Cologne, Germany while his crewmates NASA astronaut Peggy Whitson will head to Houston, USA, and cosmonaut commander Oleg Novitsky will fly to Star City, near Moscow, Russia.
+Thomas returned to ESA’s astronaut centre in Cologne, Germany while his crewmates NASA astronaut Peggy Whitson headed to Houston, USA, and cosmonaut commander Oleg Novitsky flew to Star City, near Moscow, Russia.

-Some experiments demand immediate access to Thomas before his body changes under the influence of gravity.
-Scientists will draw blood, conduct MRI scans and ask questions in the name of science.
+Some experiments demanded immediate access to Thomas before his body changed under the influence of gravity.
+Scientists drew blood, conducted MRI scans and asked questions in the name of science.

-Another group of people interested in Thomas are the mission controllers and operational support people.
-A thorough debriefing is held with multiple teams to understand how things went, what could be improved and how to do things better on the following missions.
+Another group of people interested in Thomas were the mission controllers and operational support people.
+A thorough debriefing was held with multiple teams to understand how things went, what could be improved and how to do things better on the following missions.

-Lastly, when Thomas has finished his rehabilitation, scientific protocol and debriefings, a tour awaits to explain first-hand what it is like to be in space.
+Lastly, when Thomas finished his rehabilitation, scientific protocol and debriefings, he did a tour to explain first-hand what it is like to be in space.